Grapefruit Essential Oil

 - Variations: None

-- Babies & Children: is uplifting, relieves anxiety, and sadness, and clears the mind.
-It can also be used to support skin and hair care.
+- Babies & Children: is uplifting, relieves anxiety, and sadness, and clears the mind, and can also be used to support skin and hair care

 - Scent Profile: Top note that is fresh and citrusy